nsipplswezey/VoltAGE/README.md

 v0.0.2 intent was to create a sufficient UX to consider app-store submission.
 Can we make something worth submitting?
 Confirmed

-v0.0.3 intent is to explore the scope of a unique tech assets.
+Next intent is to explore the scope of a unique tech assets.
 Can we make something special?

 Why aren't you building a backend simultenously with the front end from day 1?
 Two reasons: